RyanJWallis/RyanJWallis.github.io/WetLabExperience.md

 −	Delivered a lead series which has progressed into an evaluation phase with a commercial partner (NDA protection) balancing commercial and scientific challenges.

-### Drug Screening and High Content Automated Microscopy
+### Screening and High Content Automated Microscopy
 −	Use of IN Cell Analyser 2200/6000 for automated image acquisition (incl. confocal)

 −		Compound screening in 384-well plate format in multiple cancer cell lines